slowernews/hamster-system/README.md

 ---
-## How to organize your money
+## HAMSTER-BUDGET: organize your money
-*'You might not need a personal budget..'.*
+*'You don't need a personal budget'.*

-Is it worthwhile to spend an huge amount of cognitive bandwidth to know that you spent €312.23 instead of €277.68 on groceries last month?
-In the end, what you really crave is to feel in control of your finances.
+Is it worthwhile to spend cognitive bandwidth to know that you spent €312,23 on groceries last month?
+Isn't it enough to know that you spend from €250 to €350 on groceries every month?
+What we really crave is to feel in control of our finances (life).
-And how to do it in a practical way?
-Track your **net worth** in a spreadsheet.
+How to do it in a practical way?
+Simply track your **net worth** in a spreadsheet.

 - How to track it?
-Simply list all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
-If relevant list and sum your liabilities.
-The difference will be your net worth.
+List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
+List and sum your liabilities (if relevant).
+The difference is your net worth.
+Every case is a case: you can even separate liquid and non liquid assets (e.g. house, car).
 - When your net worth is too risky (for your personality) get more tight and work on improving it.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.